 Let me change the scenario, so you understand what I mean.
 I like to eat at nice restaurants.
 I am on a budget, so each month I set aside some money to try out a fancy restaurant or two.
 My husband and I make two reservations at the beginning of the month.
 We effortless stick to our plan.
 We enjoy our two nice meals and thinking nothing more of it.

 What about a problem drinker — is that the same thing as an alcoholic?
 Simply put — no. You can have problems with drinking without being diagnosed as an alcoholic.
 This kind of consumption is sometimes referred to as heavy drinking or drinking abuse.
 You might find it interesting that not all problem drinkers turn into alcoholics.
 Here is how I have come to understand it.
 If drinking is causing problems in your life, you have a drinking problem.
 It’s really that simple.
-A problem drinker can stop drinking, if there is good enough reason for it.
+A problem drinker can stop drinking if there is good enough reason for it.
 Let’s take another example.
 Stewart is a heavy drinker.
 He has 2 to 5 cocktails every day.
 Some days he drinks even more.
-During his annual check-up he discovers he has a (potentially deadly) medical condition.
+During his annual check-up, he discovers he has a (potentially deadly) medical condition.
 The doctor tells him there is a surgical procedure that can cure him.
-He schedules the surgery to be preformed in six weeks.
+He schedules the surgery to be performed in six weeks.
 The doctor warns him not to drink before the surgery.
 In fact, he is told that if he drinks anything alcoholic, in the upcoming six weeks, the surgery will most likely fail.
-So Stewart, follows the doctors orders and does not drink for six weeks.
+So Stewart follows the doctor’s orders and does not drink for six weeks.
 He misses the drinking.
 He is moody and has sugar cravings.
-However, he follow the doctors orders, without too much difficulty.
+However, he follows the doctor’s orders, without too much difficulty.

 The cure for alcoholism needs to be practiced over a lifetime.